Admiralgade 23: Architecture

 The corner building (Admiralgade 23) is constructed with three storeys over a walk-out basement.
 The facade towards both streets is five bays long.
 The chamfered corner bay was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the fire so that the fire department's long ladder companies could navigate the streets more easily.

 Dybensgade 21 is also constructed with three storeys over a walk-out basement and is five bays wide.
 A three-bay perpendicular side wing extends from the rear side of the building.
 The property was added to the Danish registry of protected buildings and places in 1945.

 Today

 The two properties were merged into a single property in 1981.
 They were at the same time subject to a renovation.
-It has since 1 February 1983 been owned by E/F Dybensgade 21/Admiralgade 23 and consists of 10 condominiums.
+It has been owned by E/F Dybensgade 21/Admiralgade 23 since 1 February 1983 and consists of 10 condominiums.